Love Story (Taylor Swift song): Music and lyrics

-"Love Story" is a midtempo country pop song that is driven by acoustic instruments including banjo, fiddle, mandolin, and guitar.
+"Love Story" is a midtempo country pop song, with a tempo of 120 beats per minute and a 4/4 time, set in the key of D major.
+Its arrangement is driven by acoustic instruments including banjo, fiddle, mandolin, and guitar.
+Each refrain is accentuated by fiddle and layered electric guitar, drenched in reverb and delay effects.
 Jon Bream from the Star Tribune described the single as "pure pop with a minimalist vibe" that suits both country and pop radio.
 According to The New York Times, despite the banjo and fiddle, the song could "easily be an emo rocker".
 Swift's vocals have a slight twang.
 The mix and master, according to Billboards Kristen He, are loud and "dynamically flat ... [and are] designed to burst out of FM radio speakers".

 The lyrics of "Love Story" narrate a troubled romance between two characters, drawing from the lead characters in Shakespeare's Romeo and Juliet.
 According to the psychologist Katie Barclay, the song explores feelings of love in the contexts of pain and joy.
 "Love Story", save for the final refrain, is narrated from Juliet's perspective.
 In the verses, Juliet tells the story of hers and Romeo's challenged courtship, of which her father disapproves.
 The first verse introduces Juliet in a scene, "We were both young when I first saw you / I close my eyes and the flashback starts, I'm standing there / On a balcony in summer air", which references the balcony scene in Act II, scene ii of Shakespeare's play.
 In the refrains, which alter slightly as the song progresses to accompany the narrative, Juliet pleads for her love interest to appear, "Romeo, take me somewhere we can be alone / I'll be waiting / All there's left to do is run."